e18e/e18e/docs/docs/publishing.md

 - Organisation and repository are the ones you're publishing from
 - Workflow filename is the name of the workflow file you'll create (e.g. `publish.yml`)
+- Check the `Allow npm stage publish` box only

 While you're in there, also check the box for "Require two-factor authentication and disallow tokens (recommended)".
 This will ensure that manual publishing _must_ use 2FA.